6.1 The Advantages of Bilingualism

 Dinesh Ramoo

-doesn’t appear to have any linguistic disadvantages (Snow, 1993).
-There have be cases of initial delay in vocabulary acquisition in one language but this soon passes. tend to have a slight deficit in working memory tasks in L2.
+Bilingualism doesn’t appear to have any linguistic disadvantages (Snow, 1993).
+There have be cases of initial delay in vocabulary acquisition in one language but this soon passes.
+Bilinguals tend to have a slight deficit in working memory tasks in L2.
 However, they have greater metalinguistic awareness and verbal fluency (Ben-Zeev, 1977; Bialystock, 2001; Cook, 1997).
 For example, children in Canadian French immersion programs tended to score highly on creativity tests than monolinguals (Lambert, Tucker & d’Anglejan, 1973).

 Being a bilingual gives you the awareness that words are arbitrary symbols for things.
-There are some researchers who have found interference between and (Harley & Wang, 1997).
+There are some researchers who have found interference between L1 and L2 (Harley & Wang, 1997).
 However, there is evidence to suggest that bilingualism provides a general cognitive advantage.
 There is even some data that indicates that bilingualism protects individuals from the development of Alzheimer’s disease by slowing down cognitive aging (Bialystok, Craik, & Luk, 2012).

 License